 Intussusception can be difficult for a veterinarian to diagnose, especially if it has become chronic.
 If common reasons for digestive upset have been ruled out, then x-rays and an abdominal ultrasound may be recommended to examine the intestines.
 Sometimes a barium contrast study can be useful, but exploratory surgery is the most reliable means of diagnosing intussusception.

-Treatment of Intussusception in Dogs
+How to Treat Intussusception in Dogs

 Surgical correction by a veterinarian is almost always necessary to correct intussusception.
 If not treated promptly, intussusception can restrict blood flow and cause parts of the intestines to die.
 If this occurs, the dead portions of the intestinal tract will need to be surgically removed to prevent infection.